DCN - Network Switching

 A switch working on message switching, first receives the whole message and buffers it until there are resources available to transfer it to the next hop.
 If the next hop is not having enough resource to accommodate large size message, the message is stored and switch waits.

 This technique was considered substitute to circuit switching.
 As in circuit switching the whole path is blocked for two entities only.
 Message switching is replaced by packet switching.
-Message switching has some drawbacks:
+Message switching has the following drawbacks:

 Every switch in transit path needs enough storage to accommodate entire message.

-Because of store-and-forward technique and waits included until resources available, message switching is very slow.
+Because of store-and-forward technique and waits included until resources are available, message switching is very slow.

 Message switching was not a solution for streaming media and real-time applications.